-The Puno Orogenic Gold Belt (POGB) is a highly prospective sediment-hosted auriferous belt which follows the Andean trend and measures approximately 175 kilometres NW-SE by 75 kilometres NE-SW.
-The gold belt is bordered by Bolivia to the east and the Madre de Dios region to the north, and contains numerous orogenic gold showings.
-The POGB is one of the world's least formally explored orogenic gold belts.
+The Puno Orogenic Gold Belt (POGB) is a sediment-hosted auriferous belt located in southern Peru which follows the Andean trend and measures approximately 175 kilometres NW-SE by 75 kilometres NE-SW.
+The POGB is bordered by Bolivia to the east and Peru's Madre de Dios region to the north.
+The belt contains numerous orogenic gold occurrences.

 The POGB occurs within a larger 3,400 km long belt of orogenic deposits which extends from northern Argentina, northwards through Bolivia and the Puno belt and up to the Pataz region located in northern Peru.
 Orogenic gold mineralization in the Puno region occurs in a variety of mostly structurally-controlled styles, in general association with regional shear zone structures but also frequently along bedding-parallel "interbedding" planes.
-Palamina is targeting continuous, tabular zones of multiple quartz veining-hosted orogenic gold mineralization within fine-grained, sheared, weakly metamorphosed, sedimentary rocks.
-Tabular zones may occur as discrete, stacked, bedding-parallel horizons within the host rock.
-Gold mineralization consists of native gold in continuous, distinctive "packages" of fine-grained sediment-hosted quartz veins, veinlets and micro-veinlets and metallurgical recoveries are typically high.
-Orogenic gold deposits are known to extend to vertical depths greater than 1,000 m (important local examples include Ollachea & La Rinconada).
-Under the articles of the latest mining laws, hard-rock artisanal mining methods do not have a legal limit relating to the depth to which the miners might mine, however are restricted to the number of metric tonnes (25 Tm) which can be extracted on any given day.
+Palamina is principally targeting continuous, tabular zones of orogenic gold mineralization within fine-grained, sheared, weakly metamorphosed, sedimentary rocks.
+Tabular zones of mineralised rock may occur as discrete, stacked, bedding-parallel horizons within the host rock.
+Gold mineralization typically consists of native gold in distinctive "packages" of fine-grained sediment-hosted quartz veins, veinlets and micro-veinlets.
+Globally, orogenic gold deposits are known to extend to vertical depths greater than 1,000 m (important local examples in Peru include Ollachea & La Rinconada).